jeffreysorgen/golf-club-sensors/README.md

 - Create 4-second arrays
 - Test accumulating 10, 25, 50, 100, 500 arrays before printing and purging

-_**The fourth objective is MOVING the data to another device**_ (pending)
+The **fourth objective** is sending the data to the computer.

+Other devices to collect data:
+- my computer (physical dev stage one)
+- second device (physical dev stage three) (3?)
-- raspberry pi w SD card and BLE, then to PC for ML
+  - arduino nano33blesense or raspberry pi
   - (does a rasp pi have a beeper or buzzer?)
-  - (can a rasp pi be power source for LiPo batt)
+  - (can a rasp pi be power source for LiPo batt?)
-- my computer
-- other device
+  - via BLE to its SD card
+  - then SD card to PC for ML
-- smartphone memory
+- smartphone memory (physical dev stage four)

+_(Old notes:)_

 _**Can I use the computer to collect the data?**_